marwal1987/portfolio-app-router/README.md

 # Todo

+## Header

-## Hero section
+## Hero

-- Fix link on bouncing arrow to take user to projects section

-## Add "About" section?

-- Profile picture
-- More indepth info (Bio)

-## ProjectsSection.jsx
+## Projects

-- Nothing at the moment

-## ContactSection.jsx
+## Footer

-- Structure placement of elements
-- Add LinkedIn
-- Add Phonenumber?

 ## Unsorted

-- Make the site responsive
+- Add: A hamburger menu button for small screens (this isn't necessary because the navbar is so small, only 3 buttons)

-- Add remove animations button
+- Add: A remove animations button
-- If there is time, add a dark/light mode toggle
+- Add: A dark/light mode toggle (choose coloring for light-mode)